 Addictions occur when you seek to fill an emptiness inside you with something outside of you.Karen Salmansohn.

-I have to recognized it!
+I have to recognize it!
 I have had several addictions in my life and even though they were not “that bad” in my personal point of view, they were anyway negative additions.
-I use to joke at them, to made fun of my additions and talk about the “nice side” of them in order not to confront the real matter behind those bad habits: We all created additions because of a natural necessity of fulfilling our basic needs.
-The need to feel in security, connected, the need to feel recognized, the need to have diversity in our life and the need of feeling important are the basic human needs and when we don’t understand how those need works in our life we develop then negative addictions.
+I use to joke at them, to made fun of my additions, and talk about the “nice side” of them in order not to confront the real matter behind those bad habits: We all created additions because of a natural necessity of fulfilling our basic needs.
+The need to feel security, connected, the need to feel recognized, the need to have diversity in our lives, and the need of feeling important are the basic human needs and when we don’t understand how that need works in our life we develop then negative addictions.

 Story of how an addiction starts